 How long do the batteries last?

-A pair of fresh, high-quality alkaline AAs lasts a day.
+A pair of fresh, high-quality alkaline AAs lasts 40 hours.
 We recommend rechargeable NiMH AAs.

 Wouldn’t an internal lithium battery be better?

 We’ve considered that, and may incorporate it into an upcoming version of Dish if customers want it.
 One big advantage of AAs is that you can always replace them.
 If your PA forgot to charge the built-in lithium, you’re out for half a day.

 Does Dish have any limitations?